Author: Nicholas Jannetty

 Julian returned to the states where he taught and researched at his alma mater, Depauw University.
 At Depauw he achieved his career-defining accomplishment, synthesizing physostigmine, used to treat glaucoma, from Calabar beans.

 After his success in the lab, Depauw still refused to hire Julian as a full-time professor.
 He left academia to work for Glidden Company where he invented Aero-Foam, a soy-based protein product used to put out fires.
 He also perfected the extraction of sterols from soybean oil which allowed him to synthesize progesterone and testosterone in large quantities.
 Previously, steroids were extracted from animal tissue.
 The process produced low yields and was expensive.
 Synthesizing steroids from soy enabled widespread medicinal use of steroid hormones.
-Julian also developed protocols for high yeild manufacturing of hydrocortisone and cortisone.
+Julian also developed protocols for high yield manufacturing of hydrocortisone and cortisone.

 Sources and suggested reading: